eclipse-sumo/sumo/docs/web/docs/Tools/Net.md

 If the patch file is to be applied during the initial network import (e.g. from OSM), the netdiff option **-i** must be set.
-Due to the way connections are guessed during network import, all connections for an edge must be included in the patch file if any of them was changed.
+Due to the way connections are guessed during network import, all connections for an edge must be included in the patch file if any of them were changed.
 This is accomplished by setting **-i** (**--patch-on-import**).

 # createRoundaboutConnections.py